rootchang/LORIS/README.md

 <b>Figure: Overview of this work</b>. <b>a</b>.
 The data. <b>b</b>.
 Model building, training, and evaluation. <b>c</b>.
 LORIS facilitates the estimation of ICB efficacy for individual patients.

 Briefly, in this work, Chang et al. developed a new clinical score called the LOgistic Regression-based Immunotherapy-response Score (LORIS) using a transparent and concise 6-feature logistic regression model.
 LORIS outperforms previous signatures in ICB response prediction and can identify responsive patients, even those with low tumor mutational burden or tumor PD-L1 expression.
 Importantly, LORIS consistently predicts both objective responses and short-term and long-term survival across most cancer types.
 Moreover, LORIS showcases a near-monotonic relationship with ICB response probability and patient survival, enabling more precise patient stratification across the board.
-As the method is accurate, interpretable, and only utilizes a few readily measurable features, it may help improve clinical decision-making practices in precision medicine to maximize patient benefit.
+As the method is accurate, interpretable, and only utilizes a few readily measurable features, it could help improve clinical decision-making practices in precision medicine to maximize patient benefit.
 Specifically, the LORIS can be calculated as follows:

-<b>Pan-cancer LORIS</b>
+<b>Method 1: Pan-cancer LORIS</b>

 ```
 LORIS = 1 / (1 + e^(-S))